jphinning/Python-Exercices/readme.md

-'''
+## Numerical Methods in Python

-- Lista de Exercícios I -
+ - List of Exercises I
-- Individual

-Exercício:
-Completar o script matrizes.py, usando e ampliando os módulos mymatfunctions e mymatutils de modo a completar o seguinte menu de operações sobre matrizes:

-0. sair do programa
+Exercise: Complete the matrices.py script, using and expanding the mymatfunctions and mymatutils modules in order to complete the following matrix operations menu:

+0) exit the program

-1. multiplacao de matrizes A(k, l) \* B (m, n) usando Python (sem bibliotecas) comparando com multiplicação do numpy: mR = mA @ mB ou mR = mA.dot(mB)
+1) matrix multiplication A (k, l) * B (m, n) using Python (without libraries) comparing with numpy multiplication: mR = mA @ mB or mR = mA.dot (mB)

-2. multiplicar matriz por escalar

-3. calcular e mostrar Maior, menor e soma dos elementos da matriz Fazer funções separadas para min_matriz, max_matriz e soma_matriz Comparando com min(), max() e sum() (mostrar o resultado destes)
+2) multiply matrix by scalar

+3) calculate and display Greatest, smallest and sum of matrix elements Make separate functions for matrix_min, matrix_max and matrix_sum Comparing with min(), max() and sum() (show or result of these)

-4. determinante de matriz (3x3) usando Python (implementar Regra de Sarrus) mostrar o resultado com função det do numpy (from numpy.linalg import det)
+4) matrix determinant (3x3) using Python (implement Sarrus Rule) show or result with numpy's det function (from numpy.linalg import det)

-5. determinante de matriz 4x4 usando Python (usando o Teorema de Laplace) Empregar a função que calcula o det A(3 x 3) feito para o item anterior.
-   Idem, mostrar resultado com numpy

-6. transposta de matriz criando função em Python que devolve a transposta Sendo a matriz A = Aij(m x n) a transposta de A é At = A’ji(n x m).
-   Mostar o resultado da transpose() do numpy.

-Em todos os casos, calcula com código discreto em Python e também calcular com a respectiva função do numpy, mostrando os dois valores.

-Ao usar numpy, criar matriz np.array a partir da list python usando das funções vistas em aula (np.array, não redigitar ou reler a matriz) Idem par o determinante (3x3)

-'''
+5) determinant of the 4x4 matrix using Python (using or Laplace's Theorem) Employ the function that calculates the det A (3 x 3) made for the previous item.
+Ditto, show the result with numpy

+6) matrix transpose creating a function in Python that returns the transpose Being the matrix A = Aij (m x n) the transpose of A is At = A'ji (n x m).
+Show or transpose() result from numpy.

+In all cases, calculate with discrete Python code and also calculate with respective numpy functions, showing both values.

+When using numpy, create the np.array array from the python list using the functions in class (np.array, do not retype or reread the array) Ditto for the determinant (3x3)